kimh/clojure-by-example/source/index.md

 <br>

 You can get a sequence of infinite integers with `iterate`.
 Be careful, though.
-Running this example will freeze your terminal since the computation continues forever.
+Running this example will freeze your terminal since the evaluation of this expression never returns.

 ## Range